myth

 Mythical Structures in Herodotus’ Histories

 Abridged translation of Mythische Erzählstrukturen in Herodots “Historien”, published in 2011 by De Gruyter.
 Herodotus is often criticised for his mythical representation of historical events.
 However, this offers an important key to the understanding of the text.
-Starting with the reconstruction of a contemporary mythical-ritual framework, in her reading of… Read more
+Starting with the reconstruction of a contemporary mythical-ritual framework, in her reading of the Histories Katharina Wesselmann uses the associative content of the traditional themes of iniquity, madness, trickery and transition which underpin the Histories.
+In… Read more

 The Myth of Return in Early Greek Epic